Civil Service Rules & Regulations

 At least thirty (30) days in advance of any promotional examination the Director shall cause to be posted in plain view on a bulletin board in the lobby of City Hall, in the lobby of the Police Administration Building or lobby of the Fire Administration Building, and the Office of the Civil Service Commission a notice of such examination.
 Said notice shall provide the position for which the examination is to be held and the date, time and place thereof.
 Copies of such notice will be provided to the Department Head for posting in the various stations or sub-stations in the Department.

-- An employee removed from an appointed classification, at the discretion of the Police Chief, will be returned to the employee’s prior tested classification.
-Unless the demotion was for disciplinary reasons stated in writing by the Police Chief, the time served by the employee in an appointed position shall be considered as a continuation of the time served in the employee’s prior tested classification.
+- An employee removed from an appointed classification, at the discretion of the Police Chief, will be returned to the employee's prior tested classification.
+The time served by the employee in an appointed position shall be considered as a continuation of the time served in the employee's prior tested classification.
 If the required number of years of service and other eligibility criteria have been met, the employee will be eligible to take a promotional exam to the next higher classification.

 Promotional Examination Administration Procedures